Apply for paid internships/organizing fellowships

 Graduate students who are TAs and GAs are encouraged to apply to build the strength of the union.
-This organizing fellowship requires 6 hours per week and are paid positions.
-The goal is to build the strength of the AAUP-AFT by signing Rutgers employees who are representation fee payers into full dues-paying union members.
+This organizing fellowship requires 6 hours per week and is a paid position.
+The goal is to convince everyone represented by AAUP-AFT who isn’t a member to become one.

 Organizing fellowships are available most semesters and during the summer teaching sessions.
 Organizing fellowships are open to any union member and, therefore, might be especially of interest to graduate students who are working as Teaching Assistants or Graduate Assistants, although full-time faculty or part-time faculty are also eligible to apply.